Harris's sparrow: Longevity and mortality

-The Harris's sparrow has lived for up to 11 years and 8 months in the wild.
+Harris's sparrow has lived for up to 11 years and 8 months in the wild.
 Predators on the nest can including varied terrestrial mammals, including Arctic ground squirrels (Spermophilus parryii) and stoats (Mustela erminea).
 Harris's sparrows provide an easy target for these predators due to the location of their nests on the ground.
 Canada jays (Perisoreus canadensis), northern shrikes (Lanius excubitor) and merlins (Falco columbarius) can be a serious predators at the nest (including both nestlings and adults).
 Shrikes, sharp-shinned hawks (Accipiter striatus) and great horned owls (Bubo virginianus) are known predators of wintering Harris's sparrows.
 As an anti-predator adaptation, Harris's sparrows fly up into trees when startled by other animals, usually issuing an alarm call in the process (weenk).
 They duck down to the ground when threatened by other birds.
 They also produce alarm calls when threatened to alert others.

 Conservation status

 This species is classified as being of near threatened by the IUCN.
-The total breeding population is estimated at about 2 million individuals.
+The total breeding population is estimated at 2 million individuals.
 However, the species came to be included on the "Audubon Watchlist" because there appears to have been a decline in the number of birds observed in annual Christmas Bird Counts across North America.
 The species is fairly adaptable in wintering habitat and feeding opportunities and its habitat is isolated enough to be out of reach for heavy human development, which makes the recent declines something of a mystery.
 The species breeds on the northern edge of boreal forests and it is possible that habitat change in their breeding range is affecting this sparrow.
 The boreal forest, beyond heavy logging, has been adversely affected by increased wildfire and declining soil quality, both of which are likely correlated to global climate change.